FREQUENTLY ASKED QUESTIONS

 WHAT IS SALUMI?

-Salumi is an Italian word that encompasses many salted meat products, prosciutto, salami etc. Similar to the french word Charcuterie or cured meats in English.
+Salumi is an Italian word that encompasses many salted meat products: prosciutto and salami are two common ones in the US.
+Similar to the french word Charcuterie or cured meats in English.

 WHY IS YOUR STUFF SO FREAKING DELICIOUS?

 Lets just say we eat 3-5 times a day and pay close attention to what’s going down.

 We know what makes us smile and try to replicate those sensations for you!

 Mold is beneficial to the aging and flavor development of salami, ours are inoculated with specific cultures to help this process.
 Our dry salami can have both white mold (penicillium nalgiovense) and blue/green mold (penicillium glaucum), both similar to the mold found on cheese.
 P. nalgiovense provides a mushroom-like flavor and P. glaucum comes across more nutty.
 Depending on storage conditions mold may change in appearance, texture, and smell.
 While the mold is not unsafe, the fibrous casing on which it grows is meant to be peeled before eating.
 Salami can be safely kept at cool, dry room temperature, but we recommend wrapping it in its packaging and keeping it refrigerated and warming up to room temperature before serving.

 HOW ARE THE PIGS RAISED?

 We source the majority of our animals from medium size farms outside of Vermont.

 All animals are humanely raised on a vegetarian diet and never administered antibiotics, sows are not held in gestation crates.

 DO YOU HAVE ALLERGENS IN YOUR PRODUCTS?